Information, guidance and support for parents and carers of children who are learning at home.

 - with special educational needs and disabilities (SEND)

 Alongside any work your children receive from school, you can try using online educational resources covering various subjects and age groups.
-These have been recommended by teachers and school leaders.

 Educational programmes to help children learn at home are available from the BBC.